Cytus2DB/Cytus-II-DB/README.md

 ## Clean

-If you did anything wrong, or you just want a fresh start, execute `./clean.sh`
+If you you want a fresh start, execute `./clean.sh`

-But as the version data is stored in cache, this shouldn't be operated unless you keep your old version, or your update log will be lost.
+Remember, converting audios needs a long time, so keep your cache as possible.

-BTW, the stored files are `./res/converted/*` and `./res/cache_*.json`, you can delete the cache data of any certain module as you wish.
+You can delete the cache of any module as you wish.
+They are stored in `./res/converted/*` and `./res/cache_*.json`.

 ## Export Instruction